Turkey will emerge stronger from lira crisis, finance minister tells investors

 Albayrak, a 40-year-old former company executive with a doctorate in finance, said Turkey would not hesitate to provide support to the banking sector.
 The banks were capable of managing the volatility, and there had been no major flow of cash out of deposits lately, he added.

-Before he spoke, the Turkish lira strengthened more than 3 percent, despite signs that a rift with the United States is as wide as ever.
+Before he spoke, the lira strengthened more than 3 percent, despite signs that the rift with the United States is as wide as ever.

 The currency gained some support from the announcement late on Wednesday of a Qatari pledge to invest $15 billion in Turkey.